This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 After your child's procedure:

 Your child will be taken to a room where he can rest after the procedure.
-Caregivers will watch him closely.
-When caregivers see that your child is OK, he may be allowed to go home.
+Healthcare providers will watch him closely.
+When healthcare providers see that your child is OK, he may be allowed to go home.
 If your child is a newborn baby, he may be brought back to your hospital room.
-If caregivers want your child to stay in the hospital, he will be taken back to his hospital room.
+If healthcare providers want your child to stay in the hospital, he will be taken back to his hospital room.

 This is an area where family and friends can wait until your child is able to have visitors.
 Leave a phone number or other means of contact where you can be reached if you leave the area.